 Following the path of his father, he studied theology for years from Damascus to Aleppo.
 A story recalls that when Mowlana was just a teenager, he met the legendary mystic Persian poet Attar.
 The author of "The Conference of the Birds" immediately recognized Rumi's spiritual eminence.
 He gave him a book about the confusion of the soul in the material world which had a deep impact on the young Rumi's thinking.

-But it's in 1244, in Konya that a dervish came to root Mowlana.
-This is where he met a wanderer; he was Shams al-Din Tabrizi, Shams (Sun) of Tabriz (a city in Northwest of Iran) and with Shams there was a life-changing question: "Is Muhammad greater or Bayazid?", a flame that kindle the spirit of Sufism in Mowlana.
+But it was in 1244, in Konya that a dervish came to root Mowlana.
+This is where he met a wanderer; he was Shams al-Din Tabrizi, Shams (Sun) of Tabriz (a city in Northwest of Iran) and with Shams, there was a life-changing question: "Is Muhammad greater or Bayazid?", a flame that kindles the spirit of Sufism in Mowlana.

-Although Shams-e Tabrizi returned back to Konya but after not a long time he disappeared and never came back.
-Stories recall that he might have been murder by the son of Rumi, Ala al Din who felt jealous of him.
-Whatever the truth, this lost deeply scored Mowlana who endured the cruel feeling of separation.
-It's the sorrow of this lost which has constituted the base of his poetry.
+Although Shams-e Tabrizi returned back to Konya, after not a long time he disappeared and never came back.
+Stories recall that he might have been murdered by the son of Rumi, Ala al-Din who felt jealous of him.
+Whatever the truth, this loss deeply scored Mowlana who endured the cruel feeling of separation.
+It's the sorrow of this loss that has constituted the base of his poetry.

-From that moment, Rumi decided to dedicate the rest of his life to writing poets and worshiping.
-He wrote his masterpiece, "Mathnawi" (Masnavi in Farsi), a six-volume poem of mystical poetry, considered as the Persian Quran by some Sufis.
+From that moment, Rumi decided to dedicate the rest of his life to writing poets and worshipping.
+He wrote his masterpiece, "Mathnawi" (Masnavi in Farsi), a six-volume poem of mystical poetry, considered the Persian Quran by some Sufis.
 He also wrote the "Divan-e Shams-e Tabrizi", a collection of poems containing more than 40000 verses, inspired by the teaching, the loss, and the love of his dear friend.
-It contains so many famous "ghazals", odes, and "rubaiyat", four-line quatrains; a unique and famous piece of poetry which forever unites Rumi and Shams far beyond earthen essence.
+It contains so many famous "ghazals", odes, and "Rubaiyat", four-line quatrains; a unique and famous piece of poetry that forever unites Rumi and Shams far beyond earthen essence.

 Rumi's poetry is full of symbols and invites the reader to contemplation, in his quest for finding God's love.
 The images in his poems are meant to convey an illuminating beauty, which reflects the light of God everywhere.